basilwong/basilwong.github.io/_portfolio/992-titanic-competition.md

 ![png](https://basilwong.github.io/files/titanic-kaggle-competition/codeacademy-picture.PNG)

+Some of the things I learned in the course included Linear and Logistic Regression, Decision Trees, K-Nearest Neighbours, K-Means(++) Clustering and the building blocks of deep learning, Perceptrons.

 One of the course's projects was to make a submission to Kaggle's Titanic competition.
 After going through the course, I decided to comeback to this project and add to it more of what I learned during the course.
 Check out the actual submission notebook on Kaggle.com [here](https://www.kaggle.com/basilwong/titanic-competition).

 ## Titanic Competition